-(Mark One) ■ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHA NGE ACT OF 1934 For the fiscal year ended December 31, 2021 OR ☐ TRANSITION REPORT PURSUANT TRANSITION PERIOD FROM T TO SECTION 13 OR 15(d) OF THE SECURITIES EX CHANGE ACT OF 1934 FOR THE Commission File Number 001-38130 Aileron Therapeutics, Inc. (Exact name of Registrant as specified in its Charter) Delaware 13-4196017 (State or other jurisdic ction of (I.R.S.
-Employer incorporation or organ · · Identification No.) 285 Summer Street, U Boston, MA nit 101 02210 (Address of principal execu itive offices) (Zip Code) Registrant's telephone number, including area code: (617) 995-0900 0 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$0.001 par value Trading Symbol(s) ALRN Name of each exchange on which registered The Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: None , and a second s n seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES \(\text{NC} \) NO) 🗵 Indicate by check mark whether the Registrant: (1) has fi o file reports pursuant to Section 13 or 15(d) of the Act.
-YES \square NO \boxtimes led all reports required to be filed by Section 13 or 15(d) of the Securities E e such reports), and (2) has been subject to such filing requirements for the or for Indicate by check mark whether the Registrant has submi itted electronically every Interactive Data File required to be submitted pursed that the Registrant was required to submit such files).
-YES $\ oxdot$ NO $\ \Box$ hapter] ccelerated filer, an accelerated filer, a non-accelerated filer, smaller reportin " "smaller reporting company," and "emerging growth company" in Rule 12 Large accelerated filer Accelerated filer Non-accelerated filer ⊠ Smaller reporting company X Emerging growth company × If an emerging growth company, indicate by check mark standards provided pursuant to Section 13(a) of the Exch if the registrant has elected not to use the extended transition period for conange Act. $\ \boxtimes$ nplying with any new or revised financial accounting 404(b) of the Sarbanes-Oxley Act (15 U.S.C.7262(b)) by report on and attestation to its management's assessment of the effectiveness the registered public accounting firm that prepared or issued its audit report t. □ Section į company (as defined in Rule 12b-2 of the Exchange Act).
-YES NO NO NO NO NO NO NO N affiliates of the Registrant, based on the last reported sale int's most recently completed second fiscal quarter, the aggregate market va price of the shares of common stock on The Nasdaq Global Market was \$5 second Common Stock in \$60,001 and providing any plant of the shares of Common Stock of the Stock of Common Stock of the Stock of Common Stock of the Stock of St y non- Portions of the Registrant's definitive proxy statement fo res of Common Stock, \$0.001 par value per share, outstanding. r its 2022 Annual Meeting of Stockholders, which the Registrant intends to end of the Registrant's fiscal year ended December 31, 2021, are incorporate ·
+ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 $\times$ For the fiscal year ended December 31, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM Commission File Number 001-38130 Aileron Therapeutics, Inc. (Exact name of Registrant as specified in its Charter) Delaware 13-4196017 (State or other jurisdiction of (I.R.S.
+Employer incorporation or organization) Identification No.) 285 Summer Street, Unit 101 02210 Boston, MA (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (617) 995-0900 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value ALRN The Nasdaq Capital Market Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+YES 🗆 NO 🗵 Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
+YES 🔲 NO 🗵 Indicate by check mark whether the Registrant; (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+YES ⊠ NO □ Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
+YES 🗵 NO 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the